chandana6875/Remote-Repo/README.md

-#tis is my local rep
+#this is my local rep